George C. S. Benson

-George Charles Sumner Benson (January 16, 1908, New York City - March 22, 1999, Claremont, California) was an American academic and administrator.
+George Charles Sumner Benson (January 16, 1908 – March 22, 1999) was an American academic and administrator.
 He was the founding president of Claremont McKenna College.

 Education and career

 Benson was born to an episcopal priest in New York in 1908.
 He graduated from Pomona College in 1928, received his M.A. from the University of Illinois the following year and his Ph.D. in government from Harvard University in 1931.
 He worked as an instructor in government at Harvard until 1934.
 He then served as research director at the Council of State Governments in Chicago, a lecturer at the University of Chicago, associate professor at the University of Michigan and finally, full professor at Northwestern University.
 He was a military government officer during World War II and spent some time in occupied Italy and Austria.

 Benson became the founding president of Claremont Men's College (now Claremont McKenna College) in 1946.
 He resigned to take up the position of Deputy Assistant Secretary of Defense for Reserve Affairs in 1969.